Zum Hauptinhalt springen

 • AI announces the caller and asks if they want to accept

-• Based on the response, AI calls call_accept() or call_reject()
+• AI calls call_accept() or call_reject() based on response

-• Result is sent back to the concierge IVR
+• Result is sent back to the reception/concierge call

-• call.dial(): Used to initiate the outbound call to the destination with custom parameters
+• call.dial(): Initiates the outbound call to the employee with custom parameters

 • ivraction: 'attendant': Signals that this call should use attendant mode instructions